 Getting There.
 Getting to Boston is fairly easy.
 However, I do not recommend driving, especially if you have Yankee paraphernalia on your car (bumper sticker, license-plate holder, decals, etc.).
 Chances are, it won't get vandalized... but you never know.

 If you must drive, it's 214 miles by road from Times Square to Boston's Downtown Crossing, 206 miles from Yankee Stadium to Fenway.

 If you're going from the East Side, take the Franklin D. Roosevelt Drive to the Triboro – sorry, force of habit, the Robert F. Kennedy Bridge.
 (At least I didn’t call the FDR "the East River Drive."
 I ain't that old.)
-Then take I-278 North, where it becomes the Bruckner Expressway, and will flow into I-95.
+Then take Interstate 278 North, where it becomes the Bruckner Expressway, and will flow into I-95.

-If you're going from Long Island, take the Long Island Expressway to the Cross Island Expressway to the Throgs Neck Bridge and Throgs Neck Expressway, and then take I-95 North.
+If you're going from Long Island, take the Long Island Expressway to the Cross Island Expressway to the Throgs Neck Bridge and the Throgs Neck Expressway, and then take I-95 North.